ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 It wasn’t always this way.
 Breaking assembly-language programs into pieces was not easy, and early higher-level languages tended to be single-file programs and did not consider modularity.
-When the idea began to surface it was incorporated as a main feature of the Modula-2 language (a descendent of Pascal).
+When the idea began to surface, it was incorporated as a main feature of the Modula-2 language (a descendant of Pascal).
 The name tells you what a significant shift it was considered at the time.

 Modula-2 and similar languages required an explicit declaration of a module: